 Cheese choices to use in Farro Chicken Bake:

 For the cheesy layer we used shredded Monterey jack.
 Here are a few cheese choices that could be substituted:

 - Crumbled Feta

-Finally, the chicken thighs are placed on top and seasoned with salt and pepper.
+Finally, place the chicken thighs on top and season with salt and pepper.
 After dusting the chicken with paprika the casserole bakes for about forty-five minutes.
 The chicken thighs are tender and juicy.
 As the chicken cooks on top the juices drip through the casserole adding a yummy goodness to this awesome tasting casserole.